2i2c-org/.github/README.md

 This is a meta repository that defines some shared files that our other repositories inherit.

-## Files used in this repository

-Below is a quick list of these files:
+Below is a list of major files / functionality in this repository.

+## `.github/ISSUE_TEMPLATE/` sync issue templates

-- `.github/ISSUE_TEMPLATE/`: Issue templates for other repositories.
-When these files changed, they are automatically synced to our other repositories via [this GitHub action](.github/workflows/sync-issue-templates.yaml).
-See the comments in those actions for more details.
+Issue templates for other repositories.
+When these files changed, they are automatically synced to our other repositories.

+- Syncing is done via [`.github/workflows/sync-issue-templates.yaml`](.github/workflows/sync-issue-templates.yaml).
+- The issue templates are defined in [`.github/sync.yml`](.github/sync.yml).

+## `.github/labels.yml` sync issue labels

+We automatically synchronize a subset of issue labels across all of our major repositories.
+This is done via a [**workflow_dispatch**](https://github.blog/changelog/2021-11-10-github-actions-input-types-for-manual-workflows/).

+- The repositores and action is defined in [`.github/workflows/sync-labels.yml`](.github/workflows/sync-labels.yml).
+- The labels are defined in [`.github/labels.yml`](.github/labels.yml).

+## Reusable Workflow - Documentation link checks

+We define a re-usable GitHub workflow to use Sphinx's `linkcheck` builder and open an issue if there are broken links.
+It is defined at [`.github/workflows/documentation-link-check.yaml`](.github/workflows/documentation-link-check.yaml).

 ## Pre-commit hooks